-The children must be under age 21 and unmarried, both at the time you file the I-130 petition for them and (with some exceptions for those turning 21) at the time they receive the green card.
+The children must be under age 21 and unmarried, both at the time you file the I-130 petition for them and at the time they receive the green card.
 There are some exceptions that might help children who turn 21 while waiting for a visa or green card—see How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries.

 If you're a U.S. citizen, then before you prepare Form I-130, you should check into whether your children have already become citizens, automatically.
 See U.S. Citizenship by Birth or Through Parents for more information.

 If you are a U.S. citizen petitioning for a spouse, and for your children with that spouse, you need to file separate Forms I-130 for each person.
 If, on the other hand, you are a lawful permanent resident petitioning for a spouse, and for your children with that spouse, you file a single Form I-130 for the spouse and include the children.
 (Don't try to puzzle out the logic behind this—it's a quirk of U.S. immigration law.)

 If there is any chance that you might become a citizen before the immigration process is over, however, you might want to submit separate Forms I-130 for both your spouse and children now, to save the trouble later (when the fees will probably be higher, too).

 How soon your child will be able to immigrate after you submit the I-130 may vary, as follows:

 To better understand this preference system of green-card allotment, see How Long Is the Wait for Your Priority Date to Become Current?